Construction Cost Crisis Australia | Impact & Solutions

 Frequently Asked Questions: Construction Cost Crisis Australia

-The construction cost crisis in Australia is a sharp rise in construction costs across multiple inputs at the same time.
+The Construction Cost Crisis in Australia is a sharp rise in construction costs across multiple inputs at the same time.
 It started building from 2022 and intensified sharply in early 2026 when the Iran conflict disrupted crude oil supply through the Strait of Hormuz, pushing up diesel prices and fuel levies across Australia.
 Supply chain disruptions followed, lifting construction materials costs.
 Labour shortages and skills shortages continued to push up wages, particularly in Queensland, New South Wales and Western Australia.
 The Reserve Bank of Australia’s rate cycle more than doubled finance costs.
-The result: construction costs Brisbane, regional Queensland and nationally are all well above the levels at which most current contracts were priced.
+Construction costs in Brisbane, regional Queensland and nationally are all well above the levels at which most current contracts were priced.

-Most calculate adjustment against a price index that moves more slowly than actual market costs.
+Most rise and fall clauses calculate adjustment against a price index that moves more slowly than actual market costs.
 Caps, base date limitations and calculation methods often reduce what you recover to well below what you have actually spent.
 Read the clause carefully before relying on it.
 Rise and fall clauses in Australian construction contracts covers how these provisions work in practice.

 Rachelle reviews your specific contracts, works out what cost recovery mechanisms apply, checks your notice compliance and gives you written advice on your options.
 Shannon assesses margin compression, cash flow and cost-to-complete across your live projects.
-We then put together a clear set of recommendations and, where you need us to, work alongside you to implement them.
+Blaze Business & Legal then puts together a clear set of recommendations and, where you need us to, works alongside you to implement them.
 The three fixed-fee services set out exactly how this works and what it costs.

 Start before making any big decisions.
 Review what your contracts allow you to recover.
 Understand your cash flow and cost-to-complete across every live project.
 Work out which notice obligations are still open.
 Our 8-Step Action Plan works through all of this in order.
 If you need advice now, a Strategy Session at $750 + GST gives you 60 minutes with Rachelle or Shannon directly.